 - Providing a user-friendly interface for complex data management

-BCM is challenging.
+Using BCM in automotive electronics is challenging.
 But it’s also remarkably beneficial

 You may have heard that programming a BCM can cost a bundle, but this is only part of the issue.
 Developing body control module software is indeed a remarkably challenging and complex process.
 These are the major challenges associated with BCM programming: